 Dry processed beans - 6oz/170 grams (due to chaff)

 Minimum Roasting size: 4 oz

 This roaster has an improved control board from previous models.
-All adjustments are made with pushing the knob and turning to adjust the heat, fan, and time.
-It also features a real-time temperature read out.
+All adjustments are made by pushing the knob and turning it to adjust the heat, fan, and time.
+It also features a real-time temperature readout.
 A quick turn of the knob to the right will display the current temperature.
 There are also now 9 levels of heat adjustment, instead of just low/medium/high.
+This roaster also features a new heavy-duty high capacity fan and heater.
 The fan also has more adjustment options.